Revisiting the Golden Boy top 10 from 2017: Mbappe, Jesus, Mor…

 But the England international endured the worst season of his career in 2021-22, scoring just five goals in 32 appearances.
-He’s no longer one of the first names on the United team sheet and will be hoping that Erik ten Hag can get his career back on track.
+Luckily he’s bounced back this year, scoring for fun at United and notched three strikes for England at Qatar 2022.

 2. Ousmane Dembele

 Dembele established himself as one of Europe’s brightest young talents during his solitary season at Borussia Dortmund and joined Barcelona in a deal worth £135million in 2017.

 The winger, who was signed as a direct replacement for Neymar, won two La Liga titles and two Copas del Rey but has failed to live up to expectations.